ehtishamoas/introToIM/midtermProject/journal.md

 ### Progress:

 #### June 8:
-I will gather all the assets required for the game like penguin sprites, platform images, background images, and sounds etc.
+I have gathered all the assets required for the game like penguin sprites, platform images, background images, and sounds etc.
-I will also start working on the initial version of the code.
+Now, I will also start working on the initial version of the code.